History of Citibank in Timeline

 Citibank

-Citibank, N.A. is the main U.S. banking arm of Citigroup, a large multinational financial services company.
-Originally established in 1812 as City Bank of New York, it evolved into First National City Bank of New York.
-Today, Citibank operates branches in 19 countries, with a strong U.S. presence focused in major metropolitan areas such as New York City, Chicago, Los Angeles, San Francisco, Washington, D.C., and Miami.
+Citibank, N.A., founded in 1812 as City Bank of New York, is the primary U.S. banking subsidiary of Citigroup.
+Renamed First National City Bank of New York at one point, Citibank now operates branches in 19 countries, with a strong U.S. presence concentrated in major metropolitan areas including New York City, Chicago, Los Angeles, San Francisco, Washington, D.C., and Miami.
+It is a significant player in the global financial services industry.

-In 1904, the bank helped finance the Panama Canal project.
+In 1904, National City Bank assisted in the financing of the Panama Canal project.

-In 1909, James Stillman became the first chairman of the company.
+In 1909, James Stillman became the first chairman of the company, marking a new leadership position since the bank's founding in 1812.

-1910: Citibank and Banque Nationale de la République d'Haïti
+1910: Citibank Acquires Control of Banque Nationale de la République d'Haïti

 Between 1910, the Department of State backed a consortium of American investors headed by Citibank to acquire control over the Banque Nationale de la République d'Haïti.

-1911: Citibank and Banque Nationale de la République d'Haïti
+1911: Citibank Acquires Control of Banque Nationale de la République d'Haïti

 Between 1911, the Department of State backed a consortium of American investors headed by Citibank to acquire control over the Banque Nationale de la République d'Haïti.

-In 1914, National City Bank became the first U.S. national bank to open an overseas banking office in Buenos Aires, Argentina.
+In 1914, National City Bank became the first U.S. national bank to open an overseas banking office with a branch in Buenos Aires, Argentina.

-In 1915, Citibank lobbied for the United States occupation of Haiti, which began that year.
-During the occupation, Citibank imposed a US$30 million loan on the Haitian government.
+In 1915, Citibank lobbied for the United States occupation of Haiti and imposed a US$30 million loan on the Haitian government.

-In 1918, IBC became a wholly owned subsidiary and was subsequently merged into the bank.
-The same year, the bank evacuated all of its employees from Moscow and Petrograd and also established a branch in Puerto Rico.
+In 1918, the International Banking Corporation (IBC) became a wholly owned subsidiary and was subsequently merged into National City Bank.
+Also in 1918, the bank evacuated all of its employees from Moscow and Petrograd and established a branch in Puerto Rico.

-By 1919, the bank became the first U.S. bank to have $1 billion in assets.
+By 1919, National City Bank became the first U.S. bank to have $1 billion in assets.

-As of March 9, 1921, there were four national banks in New York City operating branch offices: Chatham and Phenix National, the Mechanics and Metals National, the Irving National, and National City Bank.
+As of March 9, 1921, four national banks in New York City were operating branch offices: Chatham and Phenix National, the Mechanics and Metals National, the Irving National, and National City Bank.

 1921: Charles E. Mitchell Elected President